Peter-duiyi/Cplusplus/String Operations.md

 Compare C++ string: use compare

 a.compare(b)
 I tried to explain how it works.
-But what I writed was not as concise and intelligible as the definition from c++ reference. value	relation between compared string and comparing string
+But what I writed was not as concise and intelligible as the definition from c++ reference.
+Value	relation between compared string and comparing string.
 * 0	They compare equal
 * 1	Either the value of the first character that does not match is lower in the compared string, or all compared characters match but the compared string is shorter.
 * -1	Either the value of the first character that does not match is greater in the compared string, or all compared characters match but the compared string is longer.